 Why?
 It’s because of a trend toward “sports specialization” in our culture.
 “These Kids are Ticking Time Bombs” is the title of a recent ESPN article discussing youth basketball (that transcends the sport of basketball).
 It raises statistical concern regarding specialization in today’s youth sport culture.

-This article mainly talks about basketball, but tennis and volleyball are mentioned as well.
+This article mainly talks about basketball, and the common questions you might have about the sport, but tennis and volleyball are mentioned as well.
 I believe this concept transcends the specific sport and more gives credence to support my answer of why I have no problem with my starting point guard playing football this season.

 I believe this article speaks more eloquently to the topic than I can do justice.
 (Warning: Kobe Bryant uses some colorful words at the end of the article.)
 While the science and statistics are overwhelmingly obvious, we live in a time where youth sports are highly specialized, demanding results that unfortunately are statistically not a reality.